Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 A stopover in Kraljevo was used to cool down in a ventilated bar next to huge Central square.
 Drinking ice coffee and observing central square with monument to the Serbian soldiers, who died in the Balkan Wars and in the First World War, was the only activity we could perform during the summer heat wave in the late afternoon.

-Summer was heating up downtown of Niš as well.
-Not particularly interesting, the third largest city of Serbia is known for its fortress and skull tower, that didn’t call my attention more than strolling around the walking zone, drinking coffee, people watching and just feeling the vibe of the city.
+Summer was heating up downtown Niš as well.
+The third-largest city in Serbia is known for its fortress and Skull Tower, but there are not many things to do beyond that.
+It didn’t capture my attention much, apart from strolling through the pedestrian zone, drinking coffee, people-watching, and feeling the city’s relaxed vibe.

 Novi Sad – The Serbian Athens

-Novi Sad is the second largest city in Serbia and the capital of the autonomous province of Vojvodina, located on Danube river, upriver from Belgrade.
-Overlooking the city is Petrovaradin fortress, a strategic stronghold that had been in the hands of the Ottomans for 150 years before it was wrested from them by the Habsburg Empire in the Great Turkish War.
+I traveled to Novi Sad as a day trip from Belgrade.
+It is the second-largest city in Serbia and the capital of the autonomous province of Vojvodina, located on the banks of the Danube River.
+Overlooking the city is the Petrovaradin Fortress, the main landmark and highlight of Novi Sad.
+This strategic stronghold was held by the Ottomans for 150 years before being captured by the Habsburg Empire during the Great Turkish War.

 The fortress’s Baroque clock tower, buildings around and the wall are well preserved and renovated, offering the best view of the city, overviewing the river.